 You'd better like the color white, because this is the only shade available and at 70 to 115 pounds, you can be sure he'll guard and protect you.
 Prepare for daily exercise and a fair amount of coat care.

-Today they are known as a gentle giant displaying a personality that is calm, sensitive, and patient.
+Today they are known as a gentle giant displaying a personality that is confident, calm, sensitive, and patient.
 Despite their size, they are good with children, pets, other dogs and strangers.

 They need plenty of room, especially a big comfortable bed on which to stretch out.
 They also require daily exercise and a fair amount of coat care.